 Studies in CEPT reviewed technical, operational issues and regulatory provisions for non-geostationary fixed-satellite service systems in the 50/40 GHz frequency range.

 CEPT studies have shown that in the 50/40 GHz frequency bands propagation impairments can substantially affect FSS satellite links.
-To account for the differences in propagation from lower frequency bands, a new ITU-R Recommendation on sharing criteria for FSS systems in the 50/40 GHz frequency bands is being developed in parallel with the studies associated with this agenda item.
-This proposed new Recommendation aims to establish appropriate protection criteria and maximum permissible levels of interference for emissions between FSS networks operating co-frequency in the 50/40 GHz frequency bands.
+To account for the differences in propagation from lower frequency bands, a new ITU-R Resolution on sharing criteria for FSS systems in the 50/40 GHz frequency bands is being developed in parallel with the studies associated with this agenda item.

 Multiple sharing studies have been conducted on sharing between non-GSO and GSO FSS networks.
 The results of these studies showed that it is possible to achieve compatibility in the 50/40 GHz band by FSS systems that would allow non-GSO systems to operate while ensuring protection to GSO satellite networks in the FSS, MSS, and BSS.